Updated:

 1. Ruvimo: A Smarter Way to Do Online Tutoring

-Imagine this: it’s 9:15 p.m. on a Tuesday.
+Almost every household with children goes through a similar situation on a school night.
 Your seventh grader is at the kitchen table, staring at their pre-algebra worksheet.
-You’re googling “how to solve ratios” while simultaneously packing lunches for tomorrow.
+You’re googling, “ how to solve ratios? ” while simultaneously packing lunches for tomorrow.
 The frustration builds.
 That’s exactly the kind of moment Ruvimo was built for.

 Why U.S. Parents Love Ruvimo